yalamber/nepal-geo-data/README.md

 # Nepal GEO Data
 This repo contains geo data coordinates of up to Local body level.
-GIS data included
+GIS data included.
+With this plugin you can findout if any specific location is within any province, district up to localbody level.

 # How to use
 ```javascript